seenu433/arc-k8s/workshop.md

 * Open the kube config file, replace the entire content with the content copied from the kube config file in the VM

+* Update the kube config file for the IP (172.x.x.x) of the server to the public IP of the VM

 * kubectl get nodes (it will time out)

 * The cluster is private at this point the API server is not accessible from outside the vnet

-* Add a rule to the NSG (Inbound port rule) to allow TCP traffic on port 6443
+* Add a rule to the NSG (Inbound security rules) in the k8s resource group to allow TCP traffic on port 6443

 * kubectl get nodes (One kube-master node should be displayed)